Mirzaagha99/RAMS-and-its-components/README.md

 1. Stack

 🔹 Purpose:

 Used for function calls, local variables, and return addresses.

-🔹 Logic:\begin{itemize}
+🔹 Logic:

-\item Operates as a LIFO (Last In, First Out) structure.
+•	Operates as a LIFO (Last In, First Out) structure.

-\item Every time a function is called, a stack frame is created containing: o	Function parameters o	Local variables o	Return address
+•	Every time a function is called, a stack frame is created containing:

+o	Function parameters

+o	Local variables

+o	Return address

 •	When the function ends, the frame is popped off the stack.
 ________________________________________
 2. Heap